kazupon/args-tokens/README.md

 ## 🚀 Usage

+### Parse args to tokens

+`parseArgs` will transform arguments into tokens.
+This function is useful if you want to analyze arguments yourself based on the tokens.
+It's faster than `node:util` parseArgs because it only focuses on token transformation.

 ```js
 import { parseArgs } from 'args-tokens' // for Node.js and Bun
 // import { parseArgs } from 'jsr:@kazupon/args-tokens' // for Deno